marekjm/viuavm/README.markdown

 ## Programming

-Wudoo can be programmed in an assembler-like language which must then be compiled into bytecode, or via  **Bytecode Generation API** which then generates bytecode.
+Wudoo can be programmed in an assembler-like language which must then be compiled into bytecode.

-The internal assembler uses the bytecode generation API.
+Assembler uses **Bytecode Generation API** to generate bytecode after the assembler frontend performs initial analysis.

 ----